anivartak16/CrisesManagment/README.md

 npm run dev
 ```

-Runs on `http://localhost:5173`.
+Runs on `http://localhost:5173` — **this is for local development only.**
 The backend's CORS config already allows `localhost:5173` and `localhost:3000`.

+> In production there is no separate frontend URL: the frontend isn't
+> deployed as its own service.
+Spring Boot serves the built React app
+> (`npm run build` → static `dist/`), so the live app runs as a single
+> deployed service on Railway — see [Deployment](#deployment) below.

 ## Deployment